mechanikalk/blockchain_programming/Intro_to_Bitcoin_Command_Line.md

 bc help
 ```

 If you see a list of commands you are good to go.
 If you get an error something went wrong.
+This could be caused by one of the following things.

+1) The blockchain is not yet synced.
+Check the status by using the tails command above.
+2) The bitcoin.conf file is not correctly written.
+Make sure this is done correctly and in the correct path.
+3) bitcoind is not currently running.
+Look at your system processes and make sure you see bitcoind.
+4) The alias paths are not correctly setup.
+5) If all else fails, try google, a friend, or ask your friendly TA.

 You are now ready to start using bitcoin-cli.
 However, you will need to wait for you bitcoind instance to sync before you can make transactions.
 Syncing will take ~1 hour.
 You can just leave you machine on and come back after dinner.

 Here are some example commands to try out with bitcoin-cli:
 ```BASH